About the Olympian DB Project

 The Olympian Database is an independent project and not associated with the official International Olympic Organisation or other national or international sports associations in any way.

 In recent years we have expanded our database to include some of the Continental Games as well as several World Championships and we will develop further in this direction over the coming years.
 We aim to provide clear historical data on all big sport events we cover in addition to schedules and medal tables of all sorts for ongoing events.

 What we have

 At the moment the Olympian Database-website holds a complete result overview with results for all events at all the olympic summer and winter games since 1896.
 In fact the site holds result data for all olympic medalists ever and for almost all events in olympic history it also contains the complete result for the final.
 However there is still some way to go before we have all results of all athletes that have competed at the olympic games.
 If you are looking for any particular results in olympic history this link will take you through the steps to reach it.

-Over the years scrapbooks, paper based overviews and static-html web page-solutions have gradually been substituted for a dynamic database driven website that today holds tens of thousands of pages.
+Over the years scrapbooks, paper based overviews and static-html web page-solutions have gradually been substituted for a dynamic database that today generates tens of thousands of pages.

 For more info about the Olympian Database go here.

 We are indepted to the wikimedia designers Thadius856 & Parutakupiu for releasing the Olympic sports pictograms into the public domain.
 And we also build our work with the database on the top Olympic historians work that have paved the way for our decisions and developments.
 Thank you to all of you!